OpenGenus/RoR/README.md

 # basic rails app

-> This simple web application is a tutorial on Basic ruby on rails web app.
+    > This simple web application is part of my [OpenGenus](https://iq.opengenus.org/) internship where I was required to do a tutorial on Basic ruby on rails web app.
 It has a single static web page which demonstrates the basics of creating a Rails app.

 ## Built With